aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 This necessary step defines the `inputs` and `outputs` that are common to all |CalcJob|'s.

 Next, we use the :py:meth:`~plumpy.process_spec.ProcessSpec.input` method in order to define our two input numbers ``x`` and ``y`` (we support integers and floating point numbers), and we use :py:meth:`~plumpy.process_spec.ProcessSpec.output` to define the ``sum`` as an output of the calculation.
-Once a calculation finishes, any output node specified here will be attached to the calculation node with the label ``retrieved``.
+Once a calculation finishes, a |FolderData| node will be attached as an output to the calculation node with the label ``retrieved``.

 .. tip::